- An increase of new homes built: introducing new development methods to meet the housing shortfall as outlined in the Bassetlaw Plan.

 North Midlands Combined Authority & D2N2 - Derby, Derbyshire, Nottingham and Nottinghamshire Local Enterprise Partnership (LEP)

 D2N2 is one of the largest Local Enterprise Partnerships in England.
-The LEP is governed by a private sector-led Board; and supported by high profile and respected leaders from businesses, local authorities, skills and training providers, higher and further education providers, community and voluntary services organisations – working in partnership to secure a more prosperous, productive and sustainable future for the our area.
+The LEP is governed by a private sector-led Board; and supported by high profile and respected leaders from businesses, local authorities, skills and training providers, higher and further education providers, community and voluntary services organisations – working in partnership to secure a more prosperous, productive and sustainable future for the area.

 North Derbyshire and Bassetlaw Housing Market Area